 - Top each muffin with gluten-free oats.

-- Using a pastry brush, coat the top of each muffin with the remaining melted butter.
+- Using a pastry brush, coat the top of each muffin with melted butter.

 - Bake for 22-24 minutes until toothpick comes out clean.

 (Please refer to the post above for instructional photographs and other helpful information for this recipe)